george-ajayiola/Linkerd-service-mesh-monitoring/README.md

    The metrics displayed in the dashboards above align with what are often referred to as Golden Signals in monitoring and observability.
 The Golden Signals are a set of key metrics recommended for monitoring microservices, especially in distributed systems.
 They help to understand the performance and health of services.

+# Conclusion
+  In conclusion, setting up observability for a Linkerd service mesh with Prometheus and Grafana in a Kubernetes environment provides valuable insights into both the control plane and data plane metrics.
+I learned that relying on the Prometheus instance installed by Linkerd Viz is not ideal for production due to its volatile storage, as you risk losing historical data with Pod restarts.
+Instead, using a production-ready Prometheus setup is essential for long-term reliability.
+Meshing applications like the Emojivoto demo app immediately unlocks key telemetry data, allowing you to track crucial performance indicators for your microservices.
+This observability setup ultimately enhances service health, performance, and operational efficiency, making it a critical component in managing Kubernetes-based service meshes effectively.
 # References
 - [Network Monitoring with the Linkerd Service Mesh](https://buoyant.io/blog/network-monitoring-with-the-linkerd-service-mesh)
 - [Bringing your own Prometheus](https://linkerd.io/2.12/tasks/external-prometheus/)